- Self-Directed Accounts

 To get started, open and fund your Equity Trust account.
-You can do this online through myEQUITY, or by contacting us to have an Account Executive walk you through the process.
+You can do this online through myEQUITY, or by contacting us to have an IRA Counselor walk you through the process.

 Next, you’ll identify your investment opportunity in a private entity such as an LLC, LP, or C-Corp.
 It’s important that you perform due diligence on your potential investments before making any decisions.

-These are the steps to completing an investment using your account:
+These are the steps to completing a private equity or private entity investment using your account: